Untitled 3rd book draft

-“So Miles, you’re had “help” steal from you before or were you the help doing the stealing?”
+“So… Miles, you had “help” steal from you before or were you the help doing the stealing?”

 Miles realized he just said something he didn’t want to be known, so he quickly tried to change the subject.

-“I think Jacks told me she had a made that stole form her.
+“I think Jacks told me she had a made that stole from her.

 When Mrs. White heard Jacks’ name her face went cold as if her arch enemy had just walked into the room.
-“Just don’t wake those boys,” she stated like a dare as she walked.
+“Just don’t wake those boys,” she stated like a dare as she walked away.

 As Miles watched the news of Raven’s execution he felt a great sense of loss.
-A chapter his life that he thought he would never read again replied in his mind like a bitter sweet epic novel.
-Raven was his first love.
+A chapter his life that he thought he would never read again replayed in his mind like a bittersweet epic novel.
+Raven unpredictable spirit complicated his life.
 Now she was gone.
-He didn’t know whether to morn or feel relived.
+He did know whether to morn or feel relieved.
 But what he did know that his past life was finally over.